erikknorren/nuxt3-starter/README.md

 }
 ```

 This is the store file.
 It is a Typescript file, and it is using the Pinia library.
 Pinia is the standard state management system established by the Vue core team.
 The store is defined using the defineStore() function.
 The first argument is the name of the store, and the second argument is a function that returns an object.
 This object contains the state, getters, mutations, and actions of the store.
 By declaring the function with the ()=> syntax, the store is written in the Vue 3 composition api syntax.
-The store is then exported as a function called useNuxtStore().
+The store is then exported as a function called useStore().
 By using the last part of the file, this function can be used in any component.

 You can read more about Pinia [here](https://pinia.esm.dev/).